PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   tensor-shape, and Transpose-permutation guards are unchanged.
 The later standalone stale-Transpose cleanup remains a separate compatibility call because intervening raw mutations form an ownership boundary.
+- The wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer owns one `ModelIRGraphIndex` for its complete invocation.
+It enumerates indexed Transpose roots, validates every indexed consumer before changing a shared adapter, rewrites all accepted Conv inputs through the indexed global-input replacement helper, and removes the adapter differentially.
+The index is deliberately not shared across either neighboring raw sanitizer.
+Exact permutation, rank-four metadata, all-consumers-are-Conv, filter-channel, graph-output, and nonempty-consumer guards are unchanged.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.